 In front of that stone hut is an elegant fountain, while the pond attracts all sorts of waterfowl and has a little tree-shaded islands to the north.

 There are lots of benches around, so you can bring lunch to the park from one of the restaurants downtown.

 11. Lock City Brewing Company

-When we wrote this article in 2019 three IPAs on tap, as well as a sour, stout and two ciders.
+They have several IPAs on tap, as well as a sour, stout and ciders.